elena-krismer/Project_FASTQtrimmer/Report/Report.md

 To do/think of/ not forget?
 - which time to we use when writting the theory future, present, conjunktiv; will be filter, should,... i am confused lol 'has to be adjusted to the ohred scle/will be adjust/must be adjusted/is adjusted????
 - big o isnt finished but please take a look at it - its so weird
--

 ## 1. Introduction

 Next Generation Sequencing has played an important role to understand the biology mechanisms under a genomics perspective.
-In the early 2001 the price of sequence a genome was  very high but with time, the sequencing cost has decreased and the genomic data production has increased.
-Generating data became easier but not the computational storage and data analysis.
+In the early 2001 the price of sequence a genome was  very high but with time, the sequencing cost has decreased and the genomic data production has increased.Generating data became easier but not the computational storage and data analysis.
 This output genomic data is raw and contains error sequencing in order to perform analysis downstream it must be pre-processed.
-There are different pipelines that could be used to preprocess the data some of them share steps like quality check, duplicated removal,  and  trimming reads.
-Read trimming is the process to remove low quality bases or adapters while preserving the longest high quality part of a NGS read.
-Trimming step led to more reads mapping to annotated genes, mitigate the effects of adapter contamination, widely assumed to increase the accuracy of SNP calling and potentially could  reduce the computational time (Didion et al., 2017; Del Fabbro et al., 2013;  Bush, 2020) on another hand there are studies where still discussing the trimming effect in RNA-seq data suggesting that read trimming is a redundant process in the quantification of RNA-seq expression data (Liao et Shi , 2020).
+There are different pipelines that could be used to preprocess the data some of them share steps like quality check, duplicated removal,  and  trimming reads.Read trimming is the process to remove low quality bases or adapters while preserving the longest high quality part of a NGS read.
+Trimming step led to more reads mapping to annotated genes, mitigate the effects of adapter contamination, widely assumed to increase the accuracy of SNP calling and potentially could  reduce the computational time(Didion et al., 2017; Del Fabbro et al., 2013;  Bush, 2020) on another hand there are studies where still discussing the trimming effect in RNA-seq data suggesting that read trimming is a redundant process in the quantification of RNA-seq expression data(Liao et Shi , 2020).

 Didion and colleagues mention that several trimming tools had been developed  however there is not one that simultaneously provides the accuracy, computational efficiency and feature set  to work with the types and volumes of data (Didion et al., 2017) reason why different tools are still emerging.
-The most common tools for trimming are Atropos, fastp, Trim Galore, and Trimmomatic (Bush, 2020).
+The most common tools for trimming are Atropos, fastp, Trim Galore, and Trimmomatic(Bush, 2020).

 There are two types of trimming based on 1) sequence and 2) quality.
-The first one is able to cut sequence adapters while the second one nucleotides based on the quality based on a Prhed score.
+The first one is able to cut sequence adapters while the second one nucleotides based on the quality based on a prhed score.
 Both perspectives use a fastq file, this file keeps the information of the sequencing and is conformed by:

 1. Header with the sequence identifier and information about the run and the cluster
-2. The raw sequence (A,C,T, G and N)
+2. The sequence (A,C,T, G and N)
 3. "+" character separator sometimes followed by the header
-4. Base quality score Phred +33 or +64 enconded, represented by ASCII symbols
+4. Base quality score Phred +33 or +64 enconded, represented by ASCII characters

 ![](fastq.png)

-*Figure 1-Structural example of a Fastq format* -
+*Figure 1-Structural example of a Fastq format*

-The quality score is encrypted using the ASCII code into two systems Phred +33 and +64.
-'33' and  '64' represent the first value in the scales, a quality score of 0, encoded as bytes (33 ASCII character = !; 64 ASCII character = @).
-The conversion between these two scales is relatively easy, as the quality score in encoded as decimals on Phred +64 scale, is always 33 higher than the quality score encoded in decimals on the Phred +33 scale.
-For example using the Phred +33 a quality of 20 will be represented by *“5”* which is the 53 number in ASCII code while *“T”* in +64 system (see the *Table 1*)
+The quality score is encrypted using the ascii code into two systems phred 33 and 64.
+The first one adds the 33 into the quality, the second one works in the same way so instead of adding 33 you add 64.
+For example using the phred+33 a quality of 20 will be represented by *“5”* who is the 53 number in ASCII code while *“T”* in +64 system (see the *Table 1*)

 ![](qscores.gif)

-*Table 1 Phred+33/+64 scale* - **add source**
+*Table 1 Phred+33/+64 scale*

-Every ASCII character represents the error propability of each nucleotide to be correct, the values are from 0 to 1,  as lower the value more certain that the nucleotide is correct, while 1 means that the base is certainly wrong ( see *Table 1*).
-Bases with a quality score close to 1 are seen as an undeterminated based and represented as 'N'.
+ Every ASCII character represents the error propability of each nucleotide to be correct, the values are from 0 to 1,  as lower the value more certain that the nucleotide is correct while 1 means that the base is certainly wrong ( see *Table 1*).
+This values closer to 1 in the nucleotide sequence appears like an undeterminated based (represented as 'N').
+In order to remove the reads with a specified number of N's and trim low quality nucleotides at 3' and 5' we present this project.

-The quality, length and number of reads have an tremendous effect on the final results of experiments.
-Since the desired 'quality/quantity ratio' of the reads is depending on the further approach, we generated the program 'fastqtrimmer.py'.

-This program allows to trim and filter Next-Generation Sequencing data from  Illumina platforms.
-Whereby, the  trimming and filtering parameters, quality, number of unknown bases and read length, can be defined by the user.
+The main goal of this project is to generate a program, which trims Next-Generation Sequencing data from  Illumina based on quality.

+- purpose of our programm

 ## 2. Theory
 As described in the introduction every read in a FASTQ file consists of four lines.
 This convention is the base of the program.
 Thus, the file get read into a list and all following operations are perforemd by calling these certain positions of the list (list position 1 for the sequence line, list position 3 for the quality line and so on).

 The output of the program consists of two files the trimmed and filtered FASTQ file and the summaryfile, containing the count of trimmed and filtered reads.
 For trimming it has to be noticed that the position 'x' in the sequence line corresponds to position 'x' in the quality line.
 Thus when trimming the same amount of characters has to be trimmed from both lines.